-The application of TS to the CTTP is specially interesting, since this method is, as local search methods generally are, very well suited for the interactive building of timetables.
-Furthermore, TS-based algorithms offer robust solution methods for timetabling problems [Dowsland 1997], often presenting the best known solutions, when compared to other metaheuristics [Colorni et al. 1998; Souza 2000].
+The application of TS to the CTTP is specially interesting, since this method is, as local search methods generally are, very well suited for the interactive building of timetables, a much recognized quality in timetable building systems.
+Furthermore, TS based algorithms offer robust solution methods for timetabling problems [6], often presenting the best known solutions, when compared to other metaheuristics [4,13].
 The diversification strategy is an important aspect in the design of a TS algorithm.
 Since the use of a tabu list is not enough to prevent the search process from becoming trapped in certain regions of the search space, other mechanisms have been proposed.
-In particular, for the CTTP, two main approaches have been used: adaptive relaxation [Schaerf 1999; Costa 1994] and random restart [Souza et al. 2003].
+In particular, for the CTTP, two main approaches have been used: adaptive relaxation [12,5] and random restart [14].
 In adaptive relaxation the costs involved in the objective function are dynamically changed to guide the search process to newly, unvisited, regions of the search space.
-In random restart, a new solution is generated and no previous information is used.
+In random restart a new solution is generated and no previous information is utilized.

 This work employs a TS algorithm that uses informed diversification strategies, which take into account the history of the search process to guide the selection of diversification movements.
-Successful implementations of these ideas can be found in Gendreau et al. [1994] and Sun [2006].
-Although it uses only standard TS components, it provides better results than more complex previous proposals [Souza et al. 2003].
+Although it uses only standard TS components, it provides better results than more complex previous proposals [14].

-The article is organized as follows: Section 2 presents related works; Section 3 introduces the problem to be treated; Section 4 presents the proposed algorithm; Section 5 describes the computational experiments and their results; and, finally, Section 6 formulates conclusions and future research proposals.
+The article is organized as follows: section 2 presents related works; section 3 introduces the problem to be treated; section 4 presents the proposed algorithm; section 5 describes the computational experiments and their results; and finally, section 6 formulates conclusions and future research proposals.